copilotgg/native/README.md

 ## Bug Reporting and Support
 Please use the issues tracker, or speak to us on the subscriber Discord for paid feture enquiries.

+## Contributing
+You can checkout the source of this program to develop locally.
+Run `npm i` to install all necessary modules.
+We package the application using webpage, so you will need to run webpack locally in the folder.

+Once all files are built, if you don't have access to Copilot web development locally - you can then run the nwjs by setting `COPILOT_LIVE=1` and then running `npm start`. `COPILOT_LIVE` will ensure the application connects to the production site.
+Removing the environment variable will instead try to connect on localhost just by running `npm start`.

 ## Socials and Channels
 [Twitter](https://twitter.com/copilotgg) | [Email](contact@copilot.gg)